robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Empty cells can be escaped either with the backslash character or with `built-in variable`_ `${EMPTY}`.
 The latter is typically recommended as it is easier to understand.
-An exception to this recommendation is escaping the indented cells in `for loops`_ with a backslash when using the `space separated format`_.
 All these cases are illustrated by the following
 examples:

 .. sourcecode:: robotframework